 What is our WHY?

-- Give children the knowledge and skills to become independent thinkers and learners
+- provide children with the rich subject knowledge and skills to become independent thinkers and learners

 THE BIG PICTURE

 Project Based Learning forms a core part of the knowledge rich, creative and challenging learning experiences offered to our pupils at Humberstone Infant and Junior Academy.
 Projects allow children to experience trips, visits and working alongside everyday real-life experts and pupils are offered a wealth of experiences in order to build cultural capital.
 This supports their learning while broadening their horizons, and building on their understanding of real-life roles and responsibilities.

 Careful thought is given to the sequencing of subject knowledge and skills and how these should be taught so that children gain a deeper understanding and are able to make meaningful connections to prior learning.
 The knowledge and skills for each project are connected by the driving questions that children engage with over time which reflect our curriculum “Why”.
 Projects support the belief that all children are capable of engaging in authentic and challenging questions about life, that light the fire of motivation and drive their acquisition of knowledge and their spirit of curiosity.

 Project outcomes include an end of project exhibition for parents, members of the school and wider community and provides children with meaningful opportunities to discuss their learning and develop confidence in speaking to a range of audiences.
 Projects are designed to be memorable and meaningful for children and result in children acquiring powerful subject knowledge that is remembered over time.